dotnet/docs-maui/docs/user-interface/controls/scrollview.md

 ```

-In this example, the `ScrollView` has its content set to a `StackLayout` that uses a bindable layout to display the `Color` fields defined by .NET MAUI.
+In this example, the `ScrollView` has its content set to a <xref:Microsoft.Maui.Controls.StackLayout> that uses a bindable layout to display the `Color` fields defined by .NET MAUI.
 By default, a `ScrollView` scrolls vertically, which reveals more content:

 :::image type="content" source="media/scrollview/root-layout.png" alt-text="Screenshot of a root ScrollView layout.":::